FishlandicFishy/lexicring/archival/languages/genalphid-language.md

 The suffix `-ɛ˨` may indicate a neutral emotion and the suffix `-y˥li˥da˩` may indicate the "begging/desperate" emotion.

+What does `wa˥` mean then?
+"What is this" in an undefined emotion?

 ### Meaning of the m̩-prefix

 It is known that this prefix is occasionally dropped in some sentence patterns.